-- Within Azure, navigate to
+- Go to

 Azure Active Directory > Enterprise Applications

-+ New Application
+- Select New Application

-+ Create your own application
+- Select + Create your own application

-- choose a
+- Choose a Non-Gallery Application

-From the next menu:
+On the next menu:

 Azure should automatically populate the following default user attribute claims: